 Bank of England cuts lending rates to three per cent in biggest reduction since 1981.

-The stakes are high, as Britain is sliding into recession with house prices slumping, unemployment rising and manufacturing output shrinking.
+Britain is already sliding into recession with house prices slumping, unemployment rising and manufacturing output shrinking.

-Although Brown’s handling of the financial crisis has lifted his declining popularity, a poll published on Sunday still showed his Labour Party trailing the opposition Conservatives by 11 points, a wider margin than some other recent surveys.
+Although the handling of the financial crisis by Gordon Brown, the British prime minister, has lifted his declining popularity, a poll published on Sunday still showed his Labour party trailing the opposition Conservatives by 11 points, a wider margin than some other recent surveys.

 His chances of winning the next election, due by mid-2010, may depend on the recession being relatively short and shallow, but that is looking increasingly unlikely.

 Germany, the Netherlands and Spain have already announced stimulus plans.

 A European Union package, worth up to $163bn, will be unveiled on Wednesday.